slack-ruby/slack-ruby-bot-server-stripe/README.md

 A model extension to [slack-ruby-bot-server](https://github.com/slack-ruby/slack-ruby-bot-server) that enables trials and paid subscriptions for your bots using [Stripe](https://stripe.com).

+### Sample

+See [slack-ruby/slack-ruby-bot-server-stripe-sample](https://github.com/slack-ruby/slack-ruby-bot-server-stripe-sample) for a working sample.

 ### Usage

 #### Gemfile